BcnRust/devbcn-workshop/docs/src/backend/07_connecting_the_database.md

 Don't worry about how to retrieve the information from the database, we will do that in a moment.
 Just focus on creating and endpoint that will return a string.
 The string can be anything you want and the route should be `/version`.

-If you're not sure about how to do it, uncollapse the section below to see the solution.
+If you're not sure about how to do it, expand the section below to see the solution.

 ~~~admonish tip title="Solution" collapsible=true
 Open the `main.rs` file in the `api > shuttle > src` folder and add the following code: